react-native-tvos/react-native-tvos/README.md

 - _Flipper_: We do not support Flipper.

-- _LogBox_: The new LogBox error/warning display (which replaced YellowBox in 0.63) is working as expected on TV platforms, after a few adjustments to make the controls accessible to the focus engine.
+- _LogBox_: The LogBox error/warning display (which replaced YellowBox in 0.63) is working as expected on TV platforms, after a few adjustments to make the controls accessible to the focus engine.

 - _Dev Menu support_: On the Apple TV simulator, cmd-D will bring up the developer menu, just like on iOS.
 To bring it up on a real Apple TV device, make a long press on the play/pause button on the remote.
 (Please do not shake the Apple TV device, that will not work :) ).
 Android TV dev menu behavior is the same as on Android phone.